Adionika

 • List nepokretnosti (property register extract) — owner details, encumbrances

-• Check via the cadastre: ekatastar.me or Goodroom service (app.goodroom.me)
+• Check via the cadastre: ekatastar.me or the geoportal geoportal.co.me (search by map and cadastral number)

 • For new builds — building permit and occupancy permit (Upotrebna dozvola)